Updated May 16, 2023

 - Models of previous computations

-Mathematical computations are based on:
+Mathematical computations are based on the following:

 - Progression and Regression